 Urban Future Lab

 The Future is now!
 Located in San Antonio, one of the fastest growing cities in the United States, we are a living laboratory that explores the rapidly changing dynamics of urban futures and how they relate to local currencies.
-Led by Dr. Antonio Petrov the Urban Future Lab, an interdisciplinary think tank and research and teaching lab at the University of Texas San Antonio (UTSA), calls for action through design research, citizen agency, and public interest design to address challenges of contemporary urbanization reshaping the future of our cities.
+Led by Dr. Antonio Petrov the Urban Future Lab, an interdisciplinary think tank and research and teaching lab at the University of Texas San Antonio (UTSA) College of Architecture, Construction and Planning, calls for action through design research, citizen agency, and public interest design to address challenges of contemporary urbanization reshaping the future of our cities.

 Framed as, “On the Edge of Future: Narratives in the Making of a City,” our mission is to increase the scope of design and leverage social and cultural currencies to more directly engage in the processes of spatial production and economic development.
 Dialogue is our primarily means to explore how visions and ideas lay the groundwork and, in fact, activate inactive assets to become contributions in nurturing the needs of communities, culture, and the geographies they are part of.
 We constantly explore new forms of engagement and outside-the-box thinking, and ways to increase citizen agency, activate new alliances and constituencies, and develop inclusive environments in which we can discuss, ask questions, and instrumentalize knowledge.

 Bearing “the responsibility of being the future” we exist at the intersection of the physical and human environment addressing the challenges of the rapidly changing dynamics of urbanization in Texas.
 Our aim is to forecast and shape impactful societal engagement, shared urban economies, and cultures through design, bringing climate change, the environment, planetary urbanization, critical preservation, infrastructures and information technology –– all fundamentally reshaping the city –– into focus to strategically reconceptualize the relationships between the city and the environment.